 Secondly, there are rules set in place for the competitors.
 One of which being--DO NOT LEAVE YOUR CAR!
-Unless you are given to all clear or your about to burn up inside the vehicle, you do not leave because your safety depends on it!
+Unless you are given the all clear or you're about to burn up inside the vehicle, you do not leave because your safety depends on it!

 So we were driving and listening to talk radio.
 Evan, was of course, listening and asking questions.
 What ensued was a life lesson.
 Some time ago, Evan and I memorized Proverbs 25:28, which says:

 Like a city whose walls are broken down is a man who lacks self-control.